The Felony Preliminary Examination is a Critical Stage in any Felony Prosecution

 If the prosecution fails to show probable cause to believe a felony was committed and that the defendant is the offender, the district court judge must dismiss the charge.

-The Preliminary Exam
+The Felony Preliminary Examination

 In our last blog post about the felony process, we examined arraignment and the probable cause conference (PCC).
 This blog focuses on the felony preliminary examination.

-To recap, a felony prosecution must begin in district court to determine probable cause.
+To recap – a felony prosecution must begin in district court to determine probable cause.
 If it passes that low threshold test, the case may be bound over to the circuit court for a new arraignment and pretrial conference.
-At the PCC, the judge will want to know the defendant’s wishes regarding holding or waiving the preliminary examination.
-If the defendant demands that the preliminary examination be held, the actual examination of witnesses will occur later at a different hearing.
-“Waiving” the exam means there will be no exam, and the case will be bound over to circuit court immediately.
+At the PCC, the judge will want to know the defendant’s wishes regarding holding or waiving the felony preliminary examination.
+If the defendant demands that the felony preliminary examination be held, the actual examination of witnesses will occur later at a different hearing.
+“Waiving” the exam means there will be no exam, and the case will be bound over to the circuit court immediately.

-What is the Preliminary Examination?
+What is the Felony Preliminary Examination?

 Why Would I Hold It?

 There are several reasons to hold a preliminary examination.
 Despite the low probable cause threshold, the government may have a weakness in its case and not survive the exam.
-Other reasons include finding out more about the government’s strategy, giving known liars an opportunity to put statements on the record that can later be used to impeach their credibility, and preserving any testimony of witnesses who may not be available at trial.
+Other reasons include finding out more about the government’s strategy, allowing known liars to put statements on the record that can later be used to impeach their credibility, and preserving any testimony of witnesses who may not be available at trial.

 Why Would I Waive It?

-Routinely, a felony case is scheduled for a preliminary examination at the probable cause conference if either party demands the examination.
+Routinely, a felony case is scheduled for a felony preliminary examination at the probable cause conference if either party demands the examination.
 Seasoned criminal defense specialists, like the attorneys with LEWIS & DICKSTEIN, P.L.L.C., know how to use all the available tools to work out a deal for their clients.
-Sometimes an exam date is set while both the prosecutor and defense counsel work together towards a deal.
+Sometimes an exam date is set while the prosecutor and defense counsel work together towards a deal.
 If the government’s case is especially strong, a smart defense attorney will use this time to convince the prosecutor that the defendant should be allowed to plead guilty to a misdemeanor rather than a felony.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.